plausible/website/_posts/2020-07-30-how-we-bootstrapped-our-startup-from-400-to-2-750-mrr-in-135-days-without-ads.md

 ## What do we plan to do next?

+That is it.
+Pretty much everything we have done to grow Plausible Analytics until now.
 We plan to continue putting time and effort into what's working.
 In addition to that, we're always on the lookout for more niche communities that are relevant to what we're doing.
-We're also planning to actively look to get interviewed on more podcasts.
+We're also planning to get interviewed on more podcasts.

-I hope this has helped get you inspired to get out there and do the best you can to try and get your startup in front of more eyeballs.

-Most indie hackers are self-funded and don't have a large budget to spend on paid advertising so content marketing and community engagement are perfectly suitable ways to grow.
+Most startup founders are self-funded and don't have a large budget to spend on paid advertising so content marketing and community engagement are perfectly suitable ways to grow.

 So publish the best content that you can by answering relevant questions that real people have and then go out there into the different relevant communities and engage.
 By doing this you will start opening doors and start getting new opportunities.

+I hope this has helped get you inspired to get out there and do the best you can to try and get your startup in front of more eyeballs.
+Now it’s the time for the hard part.
+Doing the actual work and seeing tiny progress day after day.
 Good luck!